qwshen/spark-etl-framework/docs/sql-writer.md

-The SqlWriter is for executing Spark-Sql select-statements to modify data in target tables.
+The SqlWriter is a specialized SqlActor for executing insert/update/merge/delete-statements only to modify data in target tables.
 It may reference one or more tables with join relationship.
-Please note that the SqlWriter can only run insert/merge/update/delete-statements.

 Actor Class: `com.qwshen.etl.sink.SqlWriter`